Packing Light for Europe

 More time for sightseeing: On your last day somewhere, if you have a bunch of stuff, you usually have to set aside some time for packing.
 But you can throw in one more tour, one more stop at a museum, or just one more walk around the city if you don’t need that time to pack up.
 The same can be true of unpacking when you arrive somewhere.

-At the risk of stating the obvious, Europe is not like Africa.
+At the risk of stating the obvious, Europe has almost everything you need.
 In the UK, there is a drugstore on every corner.
 If you need something, you’ll be able to find it.
 So the list of things you need to pack “just in case” is really small.
 A raincoat is about the only thing I recommend as a “just in case” and that’s because in the UK (and especially in Scotland), if it doesn’t rain, well, you need to be thankful.
 VERY.
 THANKFUL.

 So here is what I actually pack: